arunnthevapalan/diabetes-prediction-app/README.md

 Since the data has been added to the `data/` directory, cloning this repository would suffice.
 ## Pre-requisites

-The project was developed using python 3.6.7 with the following packages.
+The project was developed using Python 3.6.7 with the following packages.
 - Pandas
 - Numpy
 - Scikit-learn